Displayed Type Theory and Semi-Simplicial Types: Conclusion and Future Work

 Secondly, regarding both display and paths as a kind of modality suggests considering more general \emph{modal inductive types}, whose constructors can land in modal versions of the type.
 For instance, since $\dia\A$ is the $(\minusone)$-simplices of $\A$, a $\dia$-modal constructor adds a $(\minusone)$-simplex without any higher simplices above it.
 In this way we can construct the free-living $(\minusone)$-simplex, and then all the higher simplices by coning:

-Note that in both cases, we rely on the computation behaviour of $\d$ and $\dia$ in order to directly give induction principles.\footnote{The case splits for defining a function $\f$ valued out of an inductive type in this hypothetical extension of \texttt{Agda}, as above, would result automatically by writing $\f~\x~=~?$ and pressing \texttt{C-c C-c} in the context of the hole.} This is an improvement on the treatment of higher inductive types in~\cite{hottbook}, since their natural elimination principle use $\mathsf{\cred{ap}}$, which is not there a primitive constant but a compound expression defined by path induction.
+Note that in both cases, we rely on the computation behaviour of $\d$ and $\dia$ in order to directly give induction principles.\footnote{The case splits for defining a function $\f$ valued out of an inductive type in this hypothetical extension of \texttt{Agda}, as above, would result automatically by writing $\f~\x~=~?$ and pressing \texttt{C-c C-c} in the context of the hole.} For example, the pattern match $\dia~\f~\a$ requires that $\dia$ of a function type compute to a function type.
+This is an improvement on the treatment of higher inductive types in~\cite{hottbook}, since their natural elimination principle use $\mathsf{\cred{ap}}$, which is not there a primitive constant but a compound expression defined by path induction.
 In particular, we conjecture that in dTT, these displayed and modal inductive types can be made fully computational.